prabhnoorughra/RAIINet/README.md

 Barrier: `ability 6 x y`, where x and y are coordinates representing a space on the board (rows/cols begin at 0), where the barrier is placed
 - Example: `ability 6 3 3` would place a firewall link on coordinates 3,3.
 When any link tries moving onto the barrier, the link remains in the same position, but the barrier collapses and is removed from the board

-Strength Boost: `ability 7 <link>`, this ability will make the link chosen have a strength of 5 (strengths are normally 1-4), so this link will win any battle it engages in
+Strength Boost: `ability 7 <link>`, this ability will give the link specified a strength of 5 (strengths are normally 1-4), so this link will win any battle it engages in
 - Example: `ability 0 b` would make it so the b link now has a strength of 5 for the rest of the game

 ---